 You are going to absolutely love this recipe for sambar, a tamarind flavored lentil and vegetable soup!

-This recipe for instant pot sambar is so flavorful and tasty.
-It’s the perfect soup to make any time of the year because it’s fresh and light and filling all at the same time.
-This south Indian soup also happens to be naturally gluten-free, vegetarian and vegan.
+Instant pot sambar is the perfect soup to make any time of the year because it’s fresh and light and filling all at the same time.
+This south Indian soup also happens to be naturally gluten-free, vegetarian, and vegan.

 What is sambar?